 Chop all of your veggies in advance and have everything prepared and ready to stir fry.

-Lower the heat to medium and toss in the noodles and the yakisoba sauce, stir frying everything in the wok for another 3-4 minutes.
-Place yakisoba in a serving dish and top with crushed roasted seaweed.
+Lower the heat to medium and toss in the noodles and the yakisoba sauce, stir frying everything in the wok for another 3 to 4 minutes.